deedubyalabs/crm-pro/research/contractor-foreman-review.md

 ### 17. Membership/Rewards Management Workflow

-*   **PROActive OS Prototype Features:** Membership tiers and benefits, points earning and redemption history, ways to earn points (spending, sign-up bonus, referrals, social media engagement), redeeming points for discounts, optional add-on packages.
+*   **PROActive ONE Prototype Features:** Membership tiers and benefits, points earning and redemption history, ways to earn points (spending, sign-up bonus, referrals, social media engagement), redeeming points for discounts, optional add-on packages.
 *   **Likes (User Feedback):** The concept of membership tiers and a points-based rewards system.
 Various ways to earn points.
 Ability to redeem points for discounts.
 Optional add-on packages.
 *   **Dislikes (User Feedback):** None explicitly stated for this workflow so far.
-*   **PROActive OS Adaptation:**
+*   **PROActive ONE Adaptation:**
     *   Implement a dedicated "Membership/Rewards" module.
     *   Define flexible membership tiers with customizable benefits and point multipliers.
     *   Develop a system for tracking points earned and redeemed by clients, with this data integrated into the ADF.